influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 config "json_time_key" and "json_time_format".
 If "json_time_key" is set,
 "json_time_format" must be specified.
 The "json_time_key" describes the name of the field containing time information.
 The "json_time_format" must be a recognized Go time format.
+If parsing a Unix epoch timestamp, e.g. 1536092344000, this config must be set to "Unix"; corresponding JSON value must be in milliseconds and unquoted.
 If there is no year provided, the metrics will have the current year.
 More info on time formats can be found here: https://golang.org/pkg/time/#Parse